For some color, texture, height, and drama, look at adding some summer bulbs to your garden.

-Plant the tubers about two weeks before you would tomato plants and they will flower in late July and continue through the season.
-Many named varieties are available through local garden centers or catalogs.
+Plant the tubers about two weeks before you would tomato plants, and they will flower in late July and continue through the season.
+Wide-named varieties are available through local garden centers or catalogs.

 Ismene (Hymenocallis), Peruvian daffodil, basket flower

-The Peruvian daffodil is one of the easiest bulbous plants to grow, is seldom bothered by pests.
+The Peruvian daffodil is one of the easiest bulbous plants to grow and is seldom bothered by pests.

-From a cluster of lush foliage, 18″-24″ inch flowering stalks are sent up in early summer, each carrying several of the spidery, amaryllis-like, fragrant blossoms.
+From a cluster of lush foliage, 18″ to 24″ inch flowering stalks are sent up in early summer, each carrying several spidery, amaryllis-like, fragrant blossoms.

 They are unsurpassed as cut flowers since the stalk may be taken when the first hud opens, and the remainder will continue to open.

 Pure white, tinged, cool, icy green within the trumpet is H. calathina, best known of all varieties.